SmithJohnTaylor/docker-connect-standalone/README.md

 3. in your docker-compose.yml, the `STANDALONE_` properties are for the WORKER, and the `CONNECT_` properties are for the CONNECTOR properties
 4. see sample compose file

+## How it works
+It psuedo code, it runs:
+connect-standalone STANDALONE_.properties CONNECT_.properties

 ## Gotchas
 1. case sensitive properties